A commonly raised question on the Herald & Review Facebook page is why in our crime and police stories we name some suspects and don't name others.

 Generally, the Herald & Review waits until formal charges are filed before someone is named.
 There are some exceptions to this, which are explained below.

 We adopted this framework in May 2017.
 Previously, naming a suspect was decided on a case-by-case basis.
-This provides a more consistent benchmark.
+The updated way provides a more consistent standard.

 WHY IS THIS NEEDED?
 THE PERSON HAS BEEN ARRESTED.